dylanhhu/cmsc14200-checkers/README.md

 - Names have maximum length of 25 characters
 - Natural number for rows per player (>= 1)

-### Game play
+### Gameplay
 - Black always starts
+- Making a move:
-- To make a (human) move, use the action bar, located at the bottom of the window
+  - Use the action bar, located at the bottom of the window
     - Using the left dropdown box, select the position of the checkers piece you wish to move
     - Using the right dropdown box, select the destination position you wish to move the selected piece to
+  - Or, click on the piece you want to move and choose from the available moves displayed on the board
 - While a bot is making their move, the other player must wait

-### Additional notes
+### Unimplemented Features
+There is no support in the GUI for offering and accepting draws, or for resigning.

-#### Performance optimization:
+### Performance optimization
 By design, the GUI displays each bot move with a visual delay.
 This delay occurs on a thread separate from the main thread, so that the window does not become unresponsive while the bot is 'selecting and making' their move.

 ## Testing the bot